The hate-crimes trial of Arbery’s killers highlights everyday racism — and casual gun culture

 “It’s not unusual for people in southern Georgia to have a shotgun.
 A good number maybe have pistols and have permits.
 Some may even carry in their car,” O’Quinn said.
 “I do think it’s unusual to grab guns and go after someone, and that’s not typical of the people in Glynn County.”

 Gregory McMichael, a former police officer, and Travis McMichael, who served in the U.S. Coast Guard, each had formal firearms training.
-After Arbery’s death, the elder McMichael told police that his .357 Magnum was a service-issued weapon, even though he no longer was affiliated with the police department.
+After Arbery’s death, the elder McMichael told police that his .357 magnum was a service-issued weapon, even though he no longer was affiliated with the police department.
 He was stripped of his law enforcement certification and power to arrest a year before the deadly encounter, after repeated failures to keep his training current, according to documents from the Brunswick Judicial Circuit District Attorney’s Office.

 In recent years, gun thefts from vehicles have spiked in Georgia and other states, a trend that some law enforcement officials traced to the passage of laws making it easier to keep guns inside vehicles.